-Open label studies of nightly dosing for periods up to one year with the agents studied (zolpidem, eszopiclone, and ramelteon) suggest that discontinuation symptoms are mild and infrequent (Randall 2012, Ancoli-Israel et al, 2005; Richardson et al, 2009).
+Open label studies of nightly dosing for periods up to one year with the agents studied (zolpidem, eszopiclone, and ramelteon) suggest that discontinuation symptoms are generally mild and infrequent (Randall 2012; Ancoli-Israel et al, 2005; Richardson et al, 2009).
 Intermittent, non-nightly, dosing is also an important consideration with respect to long-term hypnotic treatment.
-Many individuals do not have nightly insomnia and treatment only on the nights when drug is needed can decrease the risks and costs of therapy and reduce psychological dependence/treatment withdrawal anxiety.
+Many individuals do not have nightly insomnia and treatment only when needed can decrease the risks and costs of therapy and reduce psychological dependence/treatment withdrawal anxiety.
 There is evidence from a placebo-controlled trial for sustained efficacy and safety for six months of “as needed” treatment (subjects being required to take at least three doses per week) with controlled release zolpidem 12.5 mg (Krystal et al, 2008).

 In conclusion, insomnia is often long-lasting and often treated with hypnotics for long periods in clinical practice.
 Controlled trials of longer-term use are being undertaken and these suggest dependence (tolerance/withdrawal) is not inevitable with hypnotic therapy up to 1 year, and is not characteristic of the several agents studied.
 The longer-term safety and efficacy of many other commonly used hypnotics remains uncertain.

-A number of other critical issues remain unresolved.
+A number of critical issues remain unresolved.
 We currently lack the means to determine who should receive longer-term treatment and to predict the required treatment duration.
 Lacking the means to determine the optimal duration of therapy, a rational approach is to carry out periodic trials of tapering and discontinuing medication to determine if continued therapy is indicated (Krystal, 2009).
 As such, the duration of treatment is decided by a series of risk/benefit decisions based on trial discontinuations.
-This approach provides an ‘exit strategy’ and thereby addresses concerns that once started hypnotic therapy could be unending.
+This approach provides an ‘exit strategy’ and addresses concerns that once started hypnotic therapy could be unending.
 Concomitant CBT during tapered discontinuation is helpful (Parr et al 2009, Morin et al, 2006).
 Another unresolved issue is whether to implement nightly or intermittent dosing of hypnotics for a given patient.
-It is clear that the medication works on the nights it is taken and poor sleep occurs when it is not.
+It is clear that the medication works on the nights it is taken but poor sleep occurs when it is not.
 In many instances this is a practical decision based on whether the patient can predict when they go to bed whether they will have sleep difficulty.
 In addition, some have argued that intermittent dosing may reinforce psychological dependence on the drug.

 Recommendation